Find Lesson Plans and Tips

 VA Veterans Home Loans and Benefits

-Teachers and Classroom Discipline
+Teachers: Classroom Discipline Plan

 Every teacher first and foremost worries about classroom discipline.
 What exactly is classroom discipline?
 Classroom discipline is defined as a teacher's routine for rewarding, punishing, and maintaining desired behaviors.
 A teacher cannot begin to teach without an acceptable level of classroom discipline.
 Maintain classroom discipline, and you will feed the learning process.
 Classroom discipline comes first.